CHanson92/FMMA-Project-2/README.md

 13/02/2018 - Started to try implement the form submission process.

+14/02/2018 - Changed the form to include a location drop-down and button to add a location if necessary, and to add multiple martial art sessions.
+Also changed upload button.

 ## Authors

 * **Chris Hanson** - *Project owner* - [CHanson92](https://github.com/CHanson92)